Implemenation status

 • Google Public DNS have said they are looking at an experimental version although nothing is official.

-• NLnet Labs plan to implement this in Unbound at the IETF 116 hackathon (March 2023)
+• NLnet Labs reported work to implement this in Unbound at the IETF 116 hackathon (March 2023)

 XFR/XoT Implementation status